JacquesLucke/animation_nodes_manual/content/documentation/nodes/rotation/mix_quaternions/index.md

 ## Description

 This node mixes between two quaternions based on a factor.
+The mixing is done using a spherical interpolation which ensures a linear angular rate of change of rotation.

 ## Inputs